-Led by National Children's Advocacy Center (NCAC) staff, this two-and-a-half day training will cover the essential information that CAC Executive Directors (EDs) need to have to effectively develop, manage, and expand direct services, particularly when EDs may not have the subject matter expertise themselves.
+Led by National Children's Advocacy Center (NCAC) staff, this three day training will cover the essential information that CAC Executive Directors (EDs) need to have to effectively develop, manage, and expand direct services, particularly when EDs may not have the subject matter expertise themselves.

 Specific areas to be covered in the training include: